Save

 Specifically, who faced serious problems in rebuilding the state after the Civil War?
 Virginians

-During Reconstruction, millions of freed African Americans needed what? housing education clothing food jobs
+During Reconstruction, what 5 necessities did hundreds of thousands of freed African Americans need ? housing education clothing food jobs

 During Reconstruction, Virginia's ________ was in ruins. economy

-Give 2 economic problems Virginians faced during Reconstruction.
-1. Money had no value.
-2. Banks were closed.
-3. Railroads, bridges, plantations, and crops were destroyed.
+Name 5 economic problems Virginians faced during Reconstruction.
+Money had no value.
+Banks were closed.
+Railroads, bridges, plantations, and crops were destroyed.
+Businesses needed to be rebuilt.
+African Americans faced injustice, increased violence, and discrimination immediately after the end of slavery.

 Name 2 measures that were taken during Reconstruction to resolve Virginia's problems.
 1. Freedmen's Bureau 2.
 Sharecropping